Federal Programs

 1. information on the level of achievement of the parent’s child in each of the State academic assessments as required under Title I: (this information will be provided to all parents at a fixed time during the year along with assessment data), and

-2. timely notice that the parent’s child has been assigned, or has been taught for four or more consecutive weeks, by a teacher who is not highly qualified (substitute teacher who does not have a degree).
-Providing this information to you is your parental right under Every Student Succeeds Act, Public Law 114-95.
-Because our schools receive Title I funds, we are required to provide this information to you in writing as requested.
-If you are interested in requesting information regarding your child’s teacher(s) qualifications, please contact the central office, 280-3000.
+If you are interested in requesting information regarding your child’s teacher(s) qualifications, please contact the central office, 205-280-3000.
 You may request this information in person or by letter.
 Your requested information regarding your child’s teacher(s) will be provided to you on a form within ten (10) working days after receiving your request.
 The requested information will be mailed to your home address or hand delivered in a face-to-face meeting.
-If you have questions regarding this information, you may call the Central Office, 280-3000.
+If you have questions regarding this information, you may call the Central Office.